cube-soft/cube.pdf/Applications/Editor/Documents/English/Readme.md

 ![Reorder menu](https://raw.githubusercontent.com/cube-soft/Cube.Assets/master/cubepdfutility/doc/v1/en/reorder.png)

-The **Next** and **Prev** menus allow you to move the currently selected page in the main window forward or backward by one page, respectively.
+The **Forth** and **Back** menus allow you to move the currently selected page in the main window forward or backward by one page, respectively.
 The page order can also be changed by Drag&Drop operation.
 Select the pages you want to change, and then Drag&Drop them to the target position.

 ### Rotate